-At least 200,000 people in Bohol either lost their jobs or had their livelihood affected by the pandemic in 2020 and the figure is expected to surge further this year, said Governor Art yap.
+At least 200,000 individuals in Bohol either lost their jobs or had their livelihood affected by the pandemic in 2020 and the figure is expected to surge further this year, said Governor Art yap.

 Yap, during the Capitol’s weekly press briefing on Friday last week, attributed the massive job loss and diminished livelihood to the country’s slumping tourism industry.